 When the recovery sets in and demand rebounds, SMEs that were able to invest and capture market share during the crisis are in a better position to meet demand.
-This improves their earnings and strengthens their balance sheets further, allowing them to keep investing and to capture even more market share.
-Firms that were cash-poor at the onset of a crisis find it hard to catch up with their cash-rich rivals and continue to see their positions weaken.
+This may give them the opportunity to improve earnings and strengthen balance sheets further, allowing them to keep investing and to capture even more market share.
+Firms that were cash-poor at the onset of a crisis find it hard to catch up with their cash-rich rivals and may continue to see their positions weaken.
 As a result of these feedback effects, the initial shift in competition dynamics during the crisis is reinforced during the recovery phase.

 In order to assess whether there is evidence in favor of the mechanism outlined above, we test how pre-crisis cash holdings affected firms' market shares and performance during the crisis and the recovery phase.
-To capture a firm's market share we divide the firm's assets by the sum of total assets in its 4-digit industry.
+To capture a firm's market share we divide the firm's assets by the sum of total assets in its 4-digit industry, i.e. we measure competition among SMEs active in the same 4-digit industry.
 We then assess how a firm's cash position affects the growth rate of its market share.
 Firm performance captures to what extent having cash enabled firms to generate higher earnings that could be reinvested.
 We proxy for this using cumulative profits scaled by total assets in 2007 and average return on assets (as measured by profits over total assets) over the respective time horizon.
 We estimate a model similar to regression model (1) but replace fixed asset growth with the new dependent variables:

-$$\Delta Y{i,07+j} = \beta_j Relative \ cash{i,06} + \gamma_j X_i + \sum{k=0}^{1} \theta{kj} \Delta Y{i,07-k} + \rho_s + \vartheta_r + \varepsilon{i,j}$$ (2)
+$$\Delta Y{i,07+j} = \beta_j Relative \ cash{i,06} + \gamma_j X_i + \sum{k=0}^1 \theta{kj} \Delta Y{i,07-k} + \rho_s + \vartheta_r + \varepsilon{i,j}$$ (2)